Valentino Catalano: Karting

-Catalano started karting at the Motorclub Haßloch at the age of 5.
-In 2018 he won the X30 Junior category of the ADAC Kart Cup with RMW Motorsport after finishing fourth in the ADAC Kart Bundesendlauf.
+Catalano started karting at the Motorclub Haßloch at the age of five.
+In 2018, he won the X30 Junior category of the ADAC Kart Cup with RMW Motorsport after finishing fourth in the ADAC Kart Bundesendlauf.

 Formula 4

-In 2019 Catalano begin testing in a privately owned Tatuus F4-T014.
+In 2019, Catalano begin testing in a privately owned Tatuus F4-T014.
 In 2020 he began competing in single-seaters, driving in the French F4 Championship.
 Having been part of the junior class given his age, the German would dominate, taking wins in every race for the juniors' standings, whilst finishing on the overall podium four times.
 With him finishing inside the top ten throughout each event, Catalano ended up fifth in the FFSA Academy classification.

-For the 2021 season, a move to BWR Motorsports would be in order for the German, who would be driving in the ADAC Formula 4 Championship.
+For the 2021 season, a move to BWR Motorsports would be in order for Catalano, who would be driving in the ADAC Formula 4 Championship.
 However, Catalano ended up splitting up from the team after merely two rounds, in which he had scored a best finish of fifth.

 Sportscar career

 2022: LMP3 debut

 Catalano made his sportscar debut in 2022, driving in the LMP3 category of the European Le Mans Series.
-Teaming up with Horst Felbermayr Jr. and Austin McCusker at RLR MSport, the German experienced a testing campaign, as three retirements meant that he would finish 15th in the drivers' standings.
+Teaming up with Horst Felbermayr Jr. and Austin McCusker at RLR MSport, Catalano experienced a testing campaign, as three retirements meant that he would finish 15th in the drivers' standings.